 If you want to make your trip even better, pack a small, waterproof Bluetooth speaker!
 This is one of my favorite extras to bring, especially if I’m going fishing with friends.
 There’s just something about playing your jams and exploring a creek with friends that’s absurdly fun, no matter who you are.

 Whether you’re planning a serious solo trip wading a creek in search of a lunker or you want to pitch a bait while passing the day with friends, having the right stuff in your bag is a huge key to success on the water.
 This list is by no means set in stone, so feel free to add anything you think will work for you!
-If you have any questions or want to find gear of your own, reach out to a Fishing expert here on Curated and we'd be happy to help!
 The goal of this is simply to show that making a setup for this kind of fishing can be as simple and affordable as you want it to be, and it will still allow you to catch fish, and more importantly, have fun!